cloudback/docs/content/privacy/_index.md

 ### For Data Subjects in the EU

-We value your data subject rights under GDPR and therefore appointed GDPR-Rep.eu as representative according to Art 27 GDPR and provide you with an easy way to submit us privacy related request like a requests to access or erase your personal data.
-If you want to make use of your data subject rights, please visit: https://gdpr-rep.eu/q/15719145
+We value your data subject rights under GDPR and therefore appointed Prighter.com as representative according to Art 27 GDPR and provide you with an easy way to submit us privacy related request like a requests to access or erase your personal data.
+If you want to make use of your data subject rights, please visit: https://prighter.com/q/15719145

-  **Contact GDPR-Rep.eu**
+  **Contact Prighter.com**

-  GDPR-Rep.eu </br>
+  Prighter.com </br>
   Maetzler Rechtsanwalts GmbH & Co KG </br>
   Attorneys at Law </br>
   c/o MYRTLE GROUP S.A. </br>